frankswu/docs-1/getting_started.md

 fortune
 ```

-To shutdown or reboot Fuchsia, use the `dm` command:
+To shutdown or reboot Dahlia, use the `dm` command:

 ```
 dm help